sixpack/sixpack/README.rst

 .. image:: https://travis-ci.org/seatgeek/sixpack.png?branch=master
         :target: https://travis-ci.org/seatgeek/sixpack

 Sixpack is a tool to help solve the problem of A/B testing across multiple programming languages.
-It does this by exposing a very simple API that a client library in virtually any language can make requests against.
+It does this by exposing a  simple API against which a client library in virtually any language can make requests.

-Sixpack is comprised of two main parts.
-The first is Sixpack-server which is responsible for responding to web requests, and the second is (an optional) Sixpack-web which will allow you to access the Sixpack dashboard for seeing and acting on your A/B tests.
+Sixpack has two main parts.
+The first, **Sixpack-server**, is responsible for responding to web requests.
+The second, **Sixpack-web**, is a web dashboard for tracking and acting on your A/B tests.
+Sixpack-web is optional.

 Requirements
 ============